port-labs/port-sender/README.md

 ## Send Scorecard Report

-Action to send a scorecard report to a Slack channel about the current metrics of a scorecard.
+Action to send a scorecard report to a Slack channel about the current state and progress in a scorecard.

 ### example